INTO Guidance on Special Education Teaching Allocation 2017/18

 Details of the appeals process will be set out as part of the notification on the 20 March.

 5. Guidelines for Primary Schools (as per Circular 0013/2017)

-The DES has confirmed that it intends publishing the Guidelines for Primary Schools: Supporting Pupils with Special Educational Needs in Mainstream Schools by the end of March 2017.
+The DES has published the Guidelines for Primary Schools: Supporting Pupils with Special Educational Needs in Mainstream Schools (10 April 2017)